john-azzaro/Study-Create-React-App/README.md

 <dl>
 <dd>

-The build command bundles the React application into static files for production and optimizes it for best performance.
-In other words, it prepares you application for production deployment.
+The build command prepares your application for production deployment.
+When you run the build, it correctly bundles the React application into static files for production mode and optimizes the build for the best performance.
+The build is minified and the filenames include the hashes and is ready to be deployed to a server.
 To use the build command, run the following at the command line:
 ```
   $ npm run build
 ```

 </dd>
 </dl>